AaronAppel/Mirror/README.md

 #TODO
 - Decide on opening '{' placement in all files for consistency.
 - \#endif comments
-# Building
-Currently, the build system I use is premake5, which is included inside of the Premake/ folder.
-To build a Visual Studio 2022 solution on Windows, run the Setup-Windows-Vs2022.bat file found in the repo root.
-See [Known Working Compiler Versions](https://github.com/AaronAppel/Mirror?tab=readme-ov-file#known-working-compiler-versions) for tested compiler versions.
 # Usage
 1. Create your custom class/struct :